plenta/contao-countup-bundle/README.md

 This Contao content element counts up numbers.
 JThis plugin is based on and utilizes [CountUp.js](https://github.com/inorganik/CountUp.js)

-CSS files are not included.
+CSS files are not included (coming soon).

 ## Install using Composer